prof-alazhary/Security-Gateway/README.md

             proxy_ssl_server_name on;
         }
 ```
 As you can see, we used the `js_content` Directive from the [ngx_http_js_module](https://nginx.org/en/docs/http/ngx_http_js_module.html#directives). and pass the handler `encapsulateTokenInCookie` to it.
-So that we can control/manipulate the `/login_proxy` response. by extracting the response body, then adding its fields as Cookies for the same response.
+So that we can control/manipulate the `/login_proxy` response. by extracting the response body, then adding its all body data -for example- as an HTTP only Cookies for the same response.
 jsCode.js:
 ```javascript
 function encapsulateTokenInCookie(r) {